 Romania | 6 Months under the earlier annulled transposing law | Declared unconstitutional | |

-Poland | 2 Years | Requests must be in writing and the case of police, border guards, and tax inspectors authorized by the senior official in the organization. | Facing challenge |
+Poland | 2 Years | Requests must be in writing, and the case of police, border guards, and tax inspectors must be authorized by the senior official in the organization. | Facing challenge |

 Portugal | 1 Year | Transmission of data requires judicial authorization because access is crucial to uncover the truth or that evidence would be, in any other manner, impossible or challenging to obtain.
 The judicial approval is subject to necessity and proportional requirements. | Implemented |

-Slovenia | 8 Months for internet-related data; 14 months for telephony related data | Access requires judicial authorization. | After declaring it unconstitutional, orders are given to delete the data retained under the Data Retention Law. |
+Slovenia | 8 Months for internet-related data; 14 months for telephony-related data | Access requires judicial authorization. | After declaring it unconstitutional, orders are given to delete the data retained under the Data Retention Law. |

 Slovakia | 1 Year for Internet services | Writing request required. | Deleted the collected data.
-Stopped following the orders by European Court of justice. |
+Stopped following the orders of the European Court of Justice. |

 Sweden | 6 Months | Expected to face the judicial challenge. | |

-The U.K. | 1 Year | Access permitted, subject to authorization by a ‘designated person' and necessity and proportionality test, in specific cases and in circumstances in which disclosure of the data is permitted or required by law. | Judicially challenged by successful M.P.s in July 2015.
-Key directives of data retention law ‘disapplied.' |
+The U.K. | 1 Year | Access is permitted, subject to authorization by a ‘designated person’ and necessity and proportionality test, in specific cases and in circumstances in which disclosure of the data is permitted or required by law. | Judicially challenged by successful M.P.s in July 2015.
+Key directives of data retention law ‘disapplied.’ |

-Ireland | 2 Years of fixed telephony and mobile telephony data, one year for internet access, internet email, and internet telephony data. | No. Requests to be in writing from police officer/military over specified rank & tax/customs official over the specific grade. | Challenge under court. |
+Ireland | 2 Years of fixed telephony and mobile telephony data, one year for internet access, email, and internet telephony data. | No. Requests to be in writing from a police officer/military over specified rank & tax/customs official over the specific grade. | A challenge under court. |

 Switzerland | Under challenge | ||